junjun-jiang/3D-Point-Cloud-Completion-Benchmark/README.md

 # 3D-Point-Cloud-Completion-Benchmark
 A list of 3D point cloud completion resources.
+We try to keep it updated every week or two with the latest papers.

 ## Datasets